← Back to perspectives

 1. Steps — an ordered sequence.
 Not a checklist you can complete in any order.
 Step 3 depends on Step 2.
 The system knows the order.

-2. Gates— decision points the system enforces.
-A gate might require a photo.
-A measurement.
-A confirmation that a value is within range.
+2. Gates — decision points the system enforces.
+A gate might require a photo, a measurement, a confirmation that a value is within range.
 You can't skip the gate.
 The system won't let you.

-3. Adaptation— the same procedure, different enforcement depending on who's running it.
+3. Adaptation — the same procedure, different enforcement depending on who's running it.
 A veteran gets fewer gates — they've earned the trust.
 A new hire gets every gate.
 Same procedure, different experience.
 The policy knows who it's talking to.

 4. A ledger — proof that every step happened, when, by whom, and what they found.
 Not a checkbox.
 A structured record you can query, audit, and learn from.

-When a procedure has these four properties, the gap between “what we say we do” and “what we actually do” closes.
+When a procedure has these four properties, the gap between what we say we do and what we actually do closes.
 Not because people try harder.
 Because the system doesn't allow the gap to open.

 The veteran question